 (NOTE: If you want to read about BluesTone rolls themselves instead of reading about me, continue with All About BluesTone Music Rolls; otherwise read on for the mini-bio!)

-My name is Rob DeLand and I live in Grayslake, Illinois - about half-way between Chicago and Milwaukee.
+My name is Rob DeLand and I live in Chicago, Illinois.
 I've been interested in player pianos ever since a friend of my dad's restored a footpumper in the early 1960's.
 Every time we went over to Gerry's house, I'd make a beeline to the footpumper and stay there until we had to go!
 I started buying rolls in 1978, at which time I discovered & joined AMICA & MBSI (see links to these fine organizations).
 I discovered reproducing pianos and rediscovered my love for classical piano by close listening to reproducing rolls, primarily in the collections of Chicago area collectors like Jerry Biasella and (then "Chicago Bob", now "Columbia Bob") Bob Taylor.